John Potess

 Max gave the call.
 The Yankee sail had to come down before we were overpowered.

-How did I end up here?
-I wasn’t a sailor.
-I was a 33-year-old with barely a few months of training, now racing across the Northern Pacific in a 70-foot yacht.
-A year ago, I couldn’t have imagined this life.
-Yet here I was, standing at the edge of the world, three months into the most intense few months of my life—facing the ocean’s wrath and discovering what I was truly made of.
+A year ago, I couldn’t have imagined being here.
+Yet here I was, standing at the edge of the world, three months into the most intense stretch of my life -facing the ocean’s wrath and discovering what I was truly made of.

 The Journey to the Pacific: From Tropics to the Unknown